aegis1980/glass-explore/README.md

 ## IGDB

-IGDB database file in a Microsoft Access file (*.mdb).
+From LBNL the IGDB database file in a Microsoft Access file (*.mdb).

 `igdb.csv` only includes glass data - good enough for basic visualisation.

 ### Converting database for Heroku env